chrisjyoon/nodemailerts/README.md

     "content": "this is test email from Chris to test CC and Bcc!"
 }
 ```
-* cc and bcc are optional
+* cc and bcc are optional.
+* email addresses should be separated with comma if there are more than one.

 ## Dev notes
 [Requirements]